 This festival of tabernacles is mentioned numerous times in the Bible, each reference providing more information and different dimensions.
 For instance, we have already noted that Leviticus 23 gives us the core directions for this celebration.

 The Old Testament prophet Zechariah writes about elements associated with this festival of tabernacles that are still future.
-He foretells the future return of the Lord as victorious warrior.
-In that context we read (14:8-9):
+He foretells the future return of the Lord as a victorious warrior.
+In that context we read (Zechariah 14:8-9):

 On that day living water will flow out of Jerusalem … The LORD will be king over the whole earth.
 On that day there will be one LORD, and his name the only name.